What is Facial Feminization Surgery?

 Why is Facial Feminization Surgery so expensive?

 Any surgery requires a significant investment of time and money, which unfortunately is prohibitive for the majority.
 Our patients, typically assigned male at birth (AMAB), represent people who have been able to make FFS Surgery happen in one way or another, against all odds.
 Today it may seem like an insurmountable goal, so we only ask you to persist as many of these people did.
-Even in difficult situations, we’ve seen people overcome what was once perceived impossible.
+Even in difficult situations, we’ve seen people overcome what was once perceived as impossible.

-Funding your facial feminization procedures is a common concern for many people.
+Funding facial feminization procedures is a common concern for many people.
 Most must pay for their feminization journey out of pocket.
 Some country’s medical insurance providers include FFS procedures, but this could limit you to working with in-network providers.
 Due to the cost of the FFS surgery, people look for various ways to fund their procedures.

 Common methods to saving money for FFS include crowdfunding, personal loans, or accessing pension/superannuation funds or similar.
 Since the process will take a lot of time and inevitably cause stress, you should choose a clinic that takes this into consideration in their policies.
 Our mission is to help you and provide the best and most comprehensive trans healthcare.

-Facialteam is on a WPATH workgroup with the overall goal for a future in which Facial Feminization Surgery may be insured by more healthcare plans so we may help more people with financial challenges.
+Facialteam is on a WPATH workgroup with the overall goal of working for a future in which Facial Feminization Surgery may be insured by more healthcare plans so we may help more people with financial challenges.
 We take each patient’s satisfaction seriously, so currently the priority of our pricing schedules is maximum quality in care and precision in results.

 This technique is based on several scientific articles produced by our group throughout our clinical practice.
 Our academic literature is a record of our dedication to the science of feminization surgery of the upper facial third since 2008.